yogesh-studypad/cocos-docs/manual/framework/native/v3/jsb-manually/en.md

 2. It's the callback method of the JS class, which is named as **callback**.
 Remember **callback** is a method of JS class, which means you can use this method call C++ class's callback function.
 You can name it whatever you want.
 3. The constructor of the JS class, it does some initializing works.
 4. This method is for binding C++ class's callback function-**logAndCallBck**.
 5. Create a JS class by this method.
 In this method, you have to define all the functions in C++ class.
-It's a important step.
+It's an important step.
 Don't miss the name of parameters.
 For instance, **logAndCallBack** is the name of C++ function, and **JSB_XObject_logAndCallBack** is the name of bound C++ function.
 6. In this method, you gave the C++ class a new name-**MyBinding**.
 So **MyBinding** can be treated as a JS class.
 And register the JS class.

 You are almost complete the procedure.
 The last step is test the class, let's check out if the C++ class have bound to JS object - **MyBinding**.